 Gradually mix in the cheese until blended, stirring until smooth.
 Add cheese mixture to the macaroni and mix until well coated.
 Fill the jars with the macaroni and cheese mixture.

 Melted the remaining butter.
 Toss the Parmesan cheese, breadcrumbs, and butter together and sprinkle on top of macaroni and cheese until covered.

 Place in jars in the middle of the oven and bake for 15 – 20 minutes.

-Kids love these macaroni and cheese in a jar.
+Kids love this macaroni and cheese in a jar recipe.
 This recipe is easy enough for the kids to add a helping hand.
 They make excellent leftovers or for lunch the next day.
 We will make extras for that very reason.
 Enjoy.

 Time to eat…

 P.S.
 Take a moment to check some of the tools I used for this “Macaroni and Cheese In A Jar” below. 🙂